briandconnelly/BEACONToolkit/csv/doc/csv.md

 For each iteration of this loop, the `row` variable contains a list of values from that row.
 Because Python's list indices are zero-based, the value in the second column of the current row is accessed as `row[1]`.
+This csv reader provides no functionality for dealing with headers, comments, or empty lines, so each `row` may contain header information, comments, data, or nothing.
+These shortcomings can be compensated for with additional code to check the beginning of the file and to look for the presence of the comment character.

-Python reads each row as a collection of string objects.
+Python reads each row as a collection of strings.
 To convert a value to a numeric value, the `int` and `float` functions can be used:

     for row in myreader:
         as_pct = float(row[2])/100

+As a precaution, `int` should only be used when your are sure that the row contains integers and not decmial numbers.

 If the values of all fields are numeric, they can all be converted at once: